Is Rice Gluten-Free? What Celiac Patients Should Know

 According to the Food and Drug Association (FDA), grains like rice can be classified as gluten-free as long as there hasn’t been any cross-contamination.
 But with a mind-boggling array of rice types, flours, and noodles, it can be difficult to know what you’re actually eating.
-And if you have a gluten allergy or celiac disease, it’s easy to wonder: “Is rice really gluten-free?”
+And if you have a gluten allergy or celiac disease, it’s easy to wonder if rice is really gluten-free.

 In other words, you have choices!
 So whether you’re health conscious, counting calories, or watching your weight, there’s a good chance you’ll find something you love.